Timemore c3 marble background

 You can adjust how fine you want the ground coffee to be, but the grinder will not be able to do espresso.

-The Fellow Ode Brew Griner is a great option for those who want a simple, good-looking grinder that your partner will also approve of.
+The Fellow Ode Brew Grinder is a great option for those who want silent and good-looking grinder.

 Check out my full review here

-All the grinders in the Eureka Mignon series are quiet, but a few stand out even more since they have built-in “silence technology.”
-The Silenzio is excellent in this regard; it’s probably the quietest espresso grinder on the market.
+All the grinders in the Eureka Mignon series are relatively nice sounding, but a few stand out even more since they have built-in “silence technology.”
+This goes for the Mignon Zero and the Mignon Specialita, which I have previously reviewed.

 The motor and the grinding chamber use special technology to dampen sound extremely well.